 Human Universals: Traits All Humans Share

-Human evolution has produced a remarkable set of common characteristics.
+Human evolution has produced a remarkable set of common characteristics, which is what makes us human.
 Some are physical, like the skeleton for walking upright, a vocal tract for speech, and dexterity for tool use.
 We share a common set of emotions and the capacity for self-awareness, abstract thinking, knowing right from wrong, and doing complicated math.
 All are examples of the hundreds of traits shared by all human beings in the world today.

 The process of human adaptation is the simultaneous development of all the following distinctly human characteristics, in a positive feedback loop.
 The effects of the loop have continuously increased the difference between our nearest ancestors and us.